stevepdp/stevepdp.dev.old/index.md

 ---

 ### About
 Hi!
-I&apos;m a <span class="highlight">gameplay programmer</span> with demonstrable experience in <span class="highlight">C# & Unity</span>, creating 2D/3D experiences for PC & console targets.
-Having recently completed a gameplay programming bootcamp with Mastered, I&apos;m now looking to embark on a career in the games industry as a full-time and remote-working junior gameplay programmer.
+I&apos;m a <span class="highlight">gameplay programmer</span> with demonstrable experience in <span class="highlight">C# & Unity</span>.
+Having recently completed a gameplay programming bootcamp with Mastered, I&apos;m now embarking on a career in the games industry as a junior gameplay programmer.

 <a href="/cv.html">View my CV here</a> or <a href="/assets/doc/cv-public-202306262.pdf" target="_blank">download the PDF version</a>.

 ### Contact
 * Email: <a href="mailto:hello@stevepdp.dev">hello@stevepdp.dev</a>